FinweLtd/orion360-sdk-pro-examples-android/README.md

 Sprite
 ======

 This category contains examples that show how sprites can be used.
-A sprite is a planar surface that can be added anywhere in the 3D world and bind to a a texture, for example to show an image or a video.
+A sprite is a planar surface that can be added anywhere in the 3D world and bound to a a texture, for example to show an image or a video.

 ### Image Sprite